code42/py42/docs/userguides/trustedactivities.md

 # Trust Settings

-Use py42 to quickly and easily manage trusted activities and resources, including domains and slack workspaces.
+Use py42 to quickly and easily manage trusted activities and resources, including domains and Slack workspaces.

 ## Create, View or Modify Trusted Activities